sgoldenlab/simba/docs/tutorial.md

 # Generic SimBA Tutorial
 This is a generic step by step tutorial to start using SimBA to create behavioral classifiers.
-For more information about the menus and options and their use cases, see the [SimBA Scenario tutorials](https://github.com/sgoldenlab/simba#scenario-tutorials)
+For more detailed, up-to-date, information about the menus and options and their use cases, see the [SimBA Scenario tutorials](https://github.com/sgoldenlab/simba#scenario-tutorials)

 ![alt-text-1](/images/simba.png "simba")

 ### Pipeline breakdown

-For processing datasets, the pipeline is split into a few sections.
+The analysis pipeline is split into a few sections.
 These sections are listed below along with their corresponding functions:

 ![alt-text-1](/images/Vis_build_2.JPG "simbaworkflow")